Harish4227/5a_Create_Socket_for_HTTP_for_webpage_upload_and_download/README.md

 To write a PYTHON program for socket for HTTP for web page upload and download
 ## Algorithm

-1.Start the program.
+1. Start the program.
 <BR>

-2.Get the frame size from the user
+2. Get the frame size from the user
 <BR>

-3.To create the frame based on the user request.
+3. To create the frame based on the user request.
 <BR>

-4.To send frames to server from the client side.
+4. To send frames to server from the client side.
 <BR>

-5.If your frames reach the server it will send ACK signal to client otherwise it will send NACK signal to client.
+5. If your frames reach the server it will send ACK signal to client otherwise it will send NACK signal to client.
 <BR>

-6.Stop the program
+6. Stop the program
 <BR>

 ## Program